capel82/Busy-Capel/README.md

 The Jumbotron image shows a picture of food indicated to me that I have landed on a web application about food.
 The caption of *’High Protein Recipes’* gives me the impression that it is all about recipes made with high protein contents.
 Below the title,  I am made aware the benefits of high protein content diets.
 The button ‘Browse Recipes’ with hover effect prompts me to click on it which leeds me to all the recipes posted by Editor.

 Below the jumbotron, there are few images of recipes displayed, which also linked to individual recipes through its recipe name.
 The title of *’Be inspired’* encouraged me to venture more into recipes posted.
-The cookbook can also be easily navigated with the button * ‘More Recipes Here’ * without me needing to scroll to the top.
+The cookbook can also be easily navigated with the button *More Recipes Here* without me needing to scroll to the top.

 The bottom footer shows that I could follow the Editor on her Facebook, Twitter, Instagram or Pinterest.